mysteryname/MSP430/_02_SimpleButton/README.md

 ```C
 Temp = P1IN;
 ```
 Where Temp is a previously defined variable and P1IN is PORT 1's input register.
-When reading the state of a Port it will take a “snapshot” of the states of all the bits on the port and save them into the variable Temp.
+When reading the state of a Port it will take a ï¿½snapshotï¿½ of the states of all the bits on the port and save them into the variable Temp.
 At this stage you can do what you need to get the data.

 Starting Code
 ```C